The Top 6 College Search Websites for 2024

 The Princeton Review has a variety of lists on academics, campus life, libraries, career services and more.
 Some of the more unusual lists include colleges where students study the most, schools with the best science lab facilities, and campuses with the best college radio stations.

-To access any of these lists on The Princeton Review site, you need to create an account using your email address or link to a Facebook account.
+To access any of these lists on The Princeton Review college search website, you need to create an account using your email address or link to a Facebook account.
 Also, The Princeton Review encourages students to sign up for their College Admission Counseling program which costs $1,800

 4. Washington Monthly’s College Guide (Methodology)